Jonny-exe/competitive-programming-cheatsheet/README.md

  -  _Example problem_: [Sum of two values](https://cses.fi/problemset/task/1640)
  - _Note_: in `C++` there is a `set` and an `unordered_set`.

+### Graphs
+ - _Problems_: this is used in problems where you need to be able to connect nodes in a cycle.
+ - _Note_: this can be represented in many ways, such as, adjacency list representation, adjacency matrix representation, edge list representation...

+### Trees
+ - _Problems_: this is used in problems where you need to be able to connect some parent node with child nodes.

-## Miscelaneous
+## Miscellaneous
 Sometimes you're using the right approach but things still don't work.
 I that case you can try these small fixes/optimizations.

 ### Fast I/O
- - _Description_: Adding these two lines will spead up the reading/writing of your program.
+ - _Description_: Adding these two lines will speed up the reading/writing of your program.
  - _Note_: this only works with `C++`.
  - <details>
    <summary><i>Code:</i></summary>